 The determination by consent process is voluntary and can only happen if the barrister or other regulated person agrees.
 It is usually much quicker and often less stressful than a disciplinary tribunal hearing.

-To read final reports of past matters dealt with by the determination by consent process, please visit our final reports page.
+To read final reports of past matters dealt with by the determination by consent process, please visit our Search past disciplinary findings page and select "Determination By Consent" from the "Hearing Type" filter.

 We have written this information in plain English so that it is easy and quick to read.
 If you would prefer to read the regulations that set out the procedure, you can do so in the BSB Handbook, Part 5 (the Enforcement Regulations) section A5.